cms-opendata-workshop/workshop2023-lesson-advobjects/_episodes/03-substructure.md

 > ## Exercise: explore jet tagging criteria
 > Study the connection between groomed mass, n-subjettiness ratios, and subjet b-tagging.
-> From the top quark events in `myoutput.root`, can you see either a W boson or top quark mass
+> From the top quark events in `myoutput_ttbarM1000.root`, can you see either a W boson or top quark mass
 > peak become visible in the `fatjet_prunedmass` or `fatjet_softdropmass` distribution as you
 > apply the various substructure criteria?
 >